changing-career_westmountmag

 Many of us will change career a number of times in our working lives, but that doesn’t mean we have to move to a different company.

 For example, an IT manager with great people skills might decide that her future lies in human resources, or a sales representative might want to make a move into the marketing department.
-Both could consider changing career within their current organization.
+Both could consider changing careers within their current organization.

 Benefits